soIu/rpython/README.md

 Graham Jenson writes a nice [article](https://maori.geek.nz/rpython-compiling-python-to-c-for-the-speed-5411d57a5316) about it.
 Basically, RPython is what powers PyPy as described in its documentation [here](https://rpython.readthedocs.io/en/latest/).

 # Installation
-RPython it self depends on PyPy (or Python 2.7) and GCC.
-Install PyPy from the official [website](https://pypy.org/download.html).
+RPython it self depends on PyPy (or Python 2.7) and GCC on Linux and Windows (Cygwin), on MacOS it uses clang.
+Install PyPy from the official [website](https://pypy.org/download.html) ([PyPy still supports 2.7](https://hub.packtpub.com/pypy-supports-python-2-7-even-as-major-python-projects-migrate-to-python-3/)) or alternatively use existing Python 2.7 on your system.
+Then, install emcc from Emscripten's [SDK](https://emscripten.org/docs/getting_started/downloads.html)
-<del>To compile to WASM, install Emscripten's [SDK](https://emscripten.org/docs/getting_started/downloads.html) and then change the resulting Makefile CC to emcc</del> Install emcc from Emscripten's [SDK](https://emscripten.org/docs/getting_started/downloads.html)

 Install rpython with npm:
 ```shell